MchainNetwork/cosmos-awesome/README.md

 - [OmniFlix Network](https://omniflix.network/) - Decentralized media and network layer for creators and sovereign communities, powered by NFTs and related distribution protocols.

+### Decentralized Carbon Offsetting

+- [Altered Carbon](https://alteredcarbon.earth/) - A decentralized platform for the discovery, acquisition, and consumption of Voluntary Emissions Reductions, aiming to provide frictionless market access for carbon reducing projects.
+The platform is building an AMM and token launchpad for CRPs to lower transaction costs and enhance transparency in the carbon credit market.

 ### DeFi Platforms

 - [Mars Protocol](https://marsprotocol.io/) - An autonomous credit protocol in the Cosmos universe for lending, borrowing, and earning, built on the Mars Hub blockchain.